brenle/GoDaddyExtIPUpdater/README.md

 # GoDaddyExtIPUpdater
-The GoDaddy External IP Updater script can be used with a home lab and GoDaddy DNS.
-The purpose is to automate some available technologies to automatically update Public DNS when the external IP of your lab changes using Task Scheduler
+The GoDaddy External IP Updater PowerShell script can be used with a home lab and GoDaddy DNS.
+The purpose is to automate some available technologies to automatically update Public DNS when the external IP of your lab changes using Task Scheduler in Windows 10.

 Uses the following technologies: